Following the Equifax breach, CFPB Director says the big three credit bureaus need constant oversight.

 That idea is the driver behind CFPB Director Richard Cordray’s explanation of why the credit bureaus need embedded regulators.

 “If they’re going to restore public confidence in this marketplace, and if they’re going to create the kind of reforms necessary, they’re going to have to recognize the old days of just doing what they want, being subject to lawsuits now and then, are over,” Cordray said in his interview with CNBC.

 It’s not just the breach that has federal regulators at the CFPB worried.
 It’s the response.
 Equifax took six weeks after they discovered it to disclose the breach to the public.
-They caught even more flack when consumer watchdogs found that people waived their right to class action arbitration if they signed up for Equifax’s free credit monitoring service that was offered in the wake of breach.
+They caught even more flack when consumer watchdogs found that people waived their right to class-action arbitration if they signed up for Equifax’s free credit monitoring service that was offered in the wake of the breach.

 Who can you trust with your personal data?

 Unfortunately, the answer to that question seems to be no one.
 Up until this point, consumers had extensive trust in the credit bureaus.
 No one ever really questioned the security of bureaus maintaining credit reports that detail practically everything about our financial lives.
 If your records were part of the breach, your Social Security number and all account numbers would be vulnerable.